Neuroplasticity: Can Thoughts “Rewire” the Brain?

 TIP: The concepts on this page can be summed up in the sayings: “neuron’s that fire together wire together” and “neurons that fire apart wire apart.”
 Or rather, the information gathered from our senses is stored as memories in our 86 billion neurons.
 Each neuron makes up to 1,000 10,000 connections when it is stimulated at the same time as another neuron.
 The more two neurons are stimulated together, the stronger the connection.

 Thought, in the general sense that we are using it, is any conscious or subconscious processing of information originating internally or externally that can stimulate neurons.

 Along with thought, all sensory input, watching someone’s behavior, feeling, picking up on someone else’s feelings, empathizing, and anything that you experience in any way can affect the way your brain stores information.

 Science has shown that even thinking about something (like a sports player visualizing playing well) can strengthen certain pathways.
 It’s important to know that different neurons handle different types of experience (different type of stimuli), so visualizing something can help, but there doesn’t seem to be a replacement for actually doing something.

 Synaptic Plasticity and Synaptic Pruning in Detail

-As the brain intakes information, new connections are made, useful existing connections are strengthened, less useful connections are weakened, and the least useful are done away with.
-All of these “decisions” are made by how often a pathway is used and is a matter of efficiency.
+As the brain takes in information; new connections are made; useful existing connections are strengthened; less useful connections are weakened, and the least useful are eliminated.
+All of these “decisions” are made based on how often a pathway is used and are a matter of efficiency.